A formation

 In American football, the A formation was a variation of the single-wing formation used with great success by the New York Giants of the 1930s and early 1940s.
 This formation was masterminded by Giants coach Steve Owen and relied heavily upon Hall of Fame center Mel Hein for its success.

 The A formation differed from the traditional single-wing in that the quarterback played further back from the line and closer to the center.
-It also place the backfield opposite the "strong" side of the unbalanced line, providing more flexibility in the running game (though less power).
+It also placed the backfield opposite the "strong" side of the unbalanced line, providing more flexibility in the running game (though less power).
 The wingback is on the opposite side compared to the single-wing and the quarterback is the primary passer, rather than the tailback.
 The name of the formation was arbitrary, not from its slight resemblance to the letter "A", unlike formations named "I", "T", "V", and "Y" for the shapes formed by the backs' positioning; Owen labeled the standard single wing his team's "B" formation.

 One major advantage of the A is the center could snap the ball to any of three players; typically to the fullback or blocking back for runs and the quarterback for passes.
 The fourth back, the wingback, became a crucial part of the system when Owen introduced a half-spin sweep series in 1938 which featured a wide sweep play to the motioning wingback, a dive inside by the deep fullback, and a bootleg threat away from sweep action by the quarterback.
 This triple-threat, highly deceptive series anticipated the Wing-T Buck Sweep series by well over a decade.